tnelsen/Interactive-Maps-in-R-Shiny/02-googleway-shiny-maps.md

 ## Output the information for the user as text

-Note that a desination in the ui function will have to be made as well (see below).
+Note that a destination in the ui function will have to be made as well (see below).

 ```
   output$text <- renderText({